-At Motu, Nathan has done research on a range of topics in innovation economics and labour economics.
-He likes reading, squash, and tramping.
+Nathan was at Motu for three years, between February 2015 and April 2018.
+At Motu he did research on a range of topics in innovation economics and labour economics.

 Prior to Motu, I got a Bachelor of Arts (in Economics and Philosophy) from the University of Canterbury, and a Bachelor of Science (Hons). in Economics.
 I was also a Motu summer intern over 2013/14.

 I knew Motu was a great place after my summer internship, where I worked with Izi Sin looking at the effect of iwi networks on labour market outcomes for Māori.
 Motu also has a reputation for high-quality research, and my favourite lecturers encouraged me to go!